Length: 5 miles (round-trip)

-Storm Castle (aka, Castle Rock) is a rocky peak sitting atop the east wall of Gallatin Canyon.
-The steady up-hill hike begins at Storm Castle Creek and climbs the mountain's south-facing slope to a dramatic, multi-tiered summit, where there are sweeping 360-degree views of the adjacent mountains and canyons.
+Storm Castle (aka, Castle Rock) is a pronounced rock feature sitting atop the east wall of Gallatin Canyon.
+The steady uphill hike begins at Storm Castle Creek and climbs the mountain's south-facing slope to a dramatic, multi-tiered summit, where there are sweeping 360-degree views of the adjacent mountains and drainages.

-The gate to the trailhead is locked until mid-spring for cross-country skiers and snowmobilers, so anyone who gets bitten by the hiking bug early will have to park down the road, just behind the Shenago helipad.
-While the south-facing aspects will be snowless in spring (but probably muddy), the shaded spots can hide a little snow and ice, so snow spikes—or at least decent hiking boots—are a good idea.
-One last word of caution: this area is notorious for ticks in the spring, so double check pets, kids, and your own nooks and crannies when you get back home.
+The gate to the trailhead is locked until mid-spring for cross-country skiers and snowmobilers, so anyone who gets bitten by the hiking bug early will have to park down the road, just behind the Shenango helipad.
+While the south-facing slopes are snowless in spring (but probably muddy), the shaded spots can hide a little snow and ice, so snow spikes—or at least hiking boots with big lugs—are a good idea.
+One last word of caution: this area is notorious for ticks in the spring, so double-check pets, kids, and your own nooks and crannies when you get back home.

 From Four Corners, take Hwy.
 191 south toward Big Sky.
-Drive 16.7 miles to Storm Castle Rd. between mile-markers 66 and 65.
+Drive about 16 miles to Storm Castle Rd., between mile-markers 66 and 65.
 Turn left, cross the bridge over the Gallatin River, and curve to the right.
 Continue 2 miles to the posted parking area on the left.